natagapova/xai-resume-bias/blogpost.md

 ### Implementation Steps:

 1. **Baseline Selection**: Pick a baseline input (like an empty string) that means "no information"
-2. **Input Encoding**: Convert both baseline and actual input into tokens
+2. **Input Encoding**: Convert both baseline and actual input into tokens and then into embeddings
 3. **Gradient Computation**:
    - Create steps between baseline and actual input
    - Measure how the model's output changes at each step
 4. **Attribution Calculation**:
    - Add up the changes along the path
    - Get final scores for each token
-5. **Visualization**: Show the scores in barplots or heatmaps
+5. **Visualization**: Show the scores of top features (tokens) in barplots

 ### Advantages of IG: